akaymaram/hadith_analysis/README.md

 Graphs are everywhere - also in Religious Texts: https://gist.github.com/rvanbruggen/a6e2e80a6fa7a253f46de9fbe9ce361f Al-Absi, Hamada RH, et al. "Al-Ahadeeth: A Visualization Tool of the Hadiths’ Chain of Narrators."
 International Conference on Human-Computer Interaction.
 Cham: Springer Nature Switzerland, 2024.
 Farooqi, Aziz Mehmood, et al. "Multi-IsnadSet MIS for Sahih Muslim Hadith with chain of narrators, based on multiple ISNAD."
 Data in Brief 54 (2024): 110439.
-The MIS dataset represent directed graph which consists of 2092 nodes, representing individual narrators, and 77,797 edges represent the Sanad-Hadith connections.
+The MIS dataset represents a directed graph that consists of 2092 nodes, representing individual narrators, and 77,797 edges representing the Sanad-Hadith connections.
 The MIS dataset represents multiple ISNAD of the Hadith based on the Sahih Muslim Hadith book.  four different tools The dataset was carefully extracted from online multiple Hadith sources using data scraping and web crawling techniques tools, providing extensive Hadith details.  four different tools: NetworkX, Neo4j graph database, and two different network analysis tools named Gephi and CytoScape
 A Novel Graph-Based Representation for Hadith Sanad November 2019International Journal of Advanced Trends in Computer Science and Engineering 8(1.5):355-363 DOI:10.30534/ijatcse/2019/5881.52019